jemalmazar/fCC-p2-survey_form/README.md

 **Tools & Methods Used**

-The following were used to build this page:
+The following were used to build and design this project:

 - HTML5
 - CSS3